cscenter/lms/infrastructure/README.md

 TODO:
 * Test app write in log
 * Restore dbbackup
-* Make certbot optional?
-And add to csclub site too.

 ## How to replace instance
 1. `ansible-playbook -i hosts provision.yml`
 2. Manually restore db and media/ for cscenter
 3. Change elastic IP
 4. Manually stop old instance
-5. Replace tag cscweb_new to `cscweb`
-NAILED IT!

 TIPS: